ibexa/documentation-developer/docs/content_management/pages/ibexa_connect_scenario_block.md

 ## Scenario block configuration

-In the following example you will learn how to configure Ibexa Connect scenario block with two available templates: `foo` and `bar`.
+In the following example you will learn how to configure Ibexa Connect scenario block with two available templates: `company_customers` and `external_clients`.

 ### Block templates